Site Information

 While other higher layer protocols based on Controller Area Network (CAN) do not support node address assignments per default, the SAE J1939 protocol provides yet another ingeniously designed feature to uniquely identify Electronics Control Units (ECU) and their primary function.

 Note: As a reminder, a J1939 network node is usually called an ECU.”
 Each ECU can maintain more than one Control Application (CA).”
-For that reason, the technical requirements generally refer to a CA rather than an ECU.
+Therefore, the technical requirements generally refer to a CA rather than an ECU.

-The SAE J1939/81 Standard lists a number of technical requirements for the address claiming process:
+The SAE J1939/81 Standard lists several technical requirements for the address claiming process:

 1. Each control application (CA) must be capable of providing its unique 64-bit NAME.